Sign-up for our email newsletter and stay connected.

 The Wildfire Risk Reduction Partner Recommendation Analysis provides an overview of past recommendations that have been collected and synthesized by the Forest Service.

-To assist in developing the implementation plan, the National Forest Foundation is working with the Forest Service to convene virtual roundtable events in the nine Forest Service regions, as well as nationally, to engage employees and partners.
-The Forest Service and the Intertribal Timber Council are also working to plan a Tribal roundtable.
-The roundtables will commence in February 2022 and conclude June 2022.
+To assist in developing the implementation plan, the National Forest Foundation, in coordination with the Forest Service, convened virtual roundtable events in the nine Forest Service regions, as well as nationally, to engage employees and partners.
+A Tribal roundtable was hosted by the Intertribal Timber Council.
+(Please click here for that report.)
+These roundtables took place between February and June 2022.

 The National Forest Foundation has developed an Engagement Toolkit to complement the Wildfire Crisis Strategy Roundtables being held nationally and in each Region.
 The toolkit is available to help Forest Service units and other interested parties (e.g., Tribal Nations, State Foresters, local governments) who want to gather input for the Implementation Plan through additional engagements with their publics and employees.